NexusCryptic/Welcome-Sentience/README.md

-# Welcome Sentience!
+# Welcome Sentients!
-The Welcome Sentences for Sentiences
+The Welcome Sentence for Sentienc